 H.B.
 No. 3061 proposes to enhance the penalties for certain criminal offenses committed while an individual is disguised or masked.
-The bill introduces a new section, 12.505, to the Penal Code, which stipulates that if it is proven during a trial that the offender was disguised or masked to conceal their identity while committing specific offenses, the punishment will be elevated to the next higher category of offense.
+The bill introduces a new section, 12.505, to the Penal Code, which stipulates that if it is proven during a trial that the offender was disguised or masked in a way that concealed their identity while committing specific offenses, the punishment will be elevated to the next higher category of offense.
 This applies to offenses under Title 5 and Chapters 28, 29, or 30, as well as Sections 42.01 and 42.02.
 Additionally, if the offense is classified as a Class A misdemeanor, the minimum confinement term is increased to 180 days, although this increase does not apply to first-degree felonies.

 Statutes affected: Introduced: ()